Evil Dead Trap

+Evil Dead Trap (死霊の罠) is a 1988 Japanese supernatural slasher film directed by Toshiharu Ikeda and produced by Japan Home Video.
+The film stars Miyuki Ono, Yuji Honma, Aya Katsuragi, Eriko Nakagawa, Hitomi Kobayashi and Masahiko Abe, follow a television team enters an abandoned building to track down the source of a mysterious videotape before they are pursued by something unseen.

 Plot

-TV show host Nami asks her viewers to send in home movies; she receives a snuff film apparently shot at a nearby factory.
-Taking a camera crew out to investigate, Nami finds the factory deserted.
-As Nami and her crew begin to scour the factory, they are murdered one-by-one in grisly fashion until only Nami remains.
-She ultimately discovers that the killer is Hideki, a small, fetus-like man conjoined to his fully grown, naive twin-brother, who seems unaware of the killings.
+TV show host Nami asks her viewers to send in home movies; she receives a snuff film shot at a disused military base.
+She takes a camera crew out to investigate, and they are murdered one-by-one in a grisly fashion until only Nami remains.